Home of the Sewalot Site

 Pre 1914 Frister & Rossmann had a reputation for the finest sewing machines and Harrods would only stock the best.
 Of course after 1919 no one bought German goods so Frister & Rossmann lost there best clients, such is life.

-The other sewing machine that Harrods famously sold was the enigmatic Art deco Ideal Sewing Machine.
+The other sewing machine that Harrods famously sold for a couple of years was the enigmatic Art deco Ideal Sewing Machine.

-I know for a fact the Harrods sold just about everything including the kitchen sink for I have a Victorian water hand-pump in my garden from them.
-You know the type you see in the old western, outside the stage-coach shack with they kid pumping water just before someone turns up, usually Indians!
+I know for a fact the Harrods sold just about everything from lion cubs to the kitchen sink.
+I have a Victorian water hand-pump in my garden from them.
+You know the type you see in the old western, outside the stage-coach shack with they kid pumping water just before someone turns up, usually Red Indians!

-Well that's it, I do hope you enjoyed my work.
+Well that's it for this page.
+I do hope you enjoyed my work.
 I spend countless hours (well not in this case) researching and writing these pages and I love to hear from people so drop me a line and let me know what you thought: alexsussex@aol.com

 Fancy a funny read: Ena Wilf & The One-Armed Machinist